-CoInnovateCS will focus on exploding markets that will shape communications and connectivity over the next decade
+CoInnovateCS is focused on exciting markets that will shape communications and connectivity over the next decade.

-CoInnovateCS is the place to hear from and to collaborate with market leaders during the CoSynergy workshop where we will showcase marketdriven challenges and opportunities across the compound semiconductor supply chain.
+CoInnovateCS is the place to hear from and to collaborate with market leaders during the virtual CoSynergy workshop where we will explore market driven challenges and opportunities across the compound semiconductor supply chain.

 Sensing connects us to the world around us.
 3D sensing technologies have been integrated into millions of mobile devices, LiDAR technologies allow autonomous vehicles to navigate safely in the complex world, AR/VR/MR Extended Reality technologies enhance our interactivity, and biometric sensors are continuing to provide healthier lifestyles.
 Compound semiconductors that drive each of these technologies have demonstrated the ability to improve our lives, but how do we ensure that these technologies are ready to scale?
 What are the industry challenges facing sensing technologies?